Sinéad Sullivan-Paul

 Member of Canadian Association of Spiritual Care Sacred/Entheogenic Medicines Circle & Psychedelics Therapies Circle

-IFS, SERT, and ethical frameworks for challenges associated with religion, meditation, leadership, power dynamics and spiritual ideas
+Internal Family Systems, ACT, ethical frameworks for challenges associated with religion, meditation, leadership, power dynamics and spiritual ideas

 Indigenous Mindfulness & Neurodecolonization